Yiling-J/cacheme-go/README.md

 If you update schema, just run `generate` again.

 ## Add Fetcher
-Each cache store should provide a fetch function in `fetcher.go`:
+Each cache store can provide a fetch function in `fetcher.go`, you should call this `Setup` function before create client:
 ```go
 import "your/cacheme/store"